yingkitw/anycli/README.md

 In chat mode:
 - Type your query in natural language
 - The AI will translate it to an IBM Cloud command
-- Edit the command if needed or press Enter to execute
+- Edit the command if needed or press Enter to execute, Esc to cancel
+- Use ↑/↓ arrow keys to navigate through command history
 - Type `exec <command>` to execute a command directly
 - Type `exit` or `quit` to end the session

+### Key Features in Action

+**Command History Navigation:**
+- Press ↑ to go back through previous commands
+- Press ↓ to go forward through command history
+- Edit any recalled command before execution

+**Enhanced Command Editing:**
+- Press Enter to execute the suggested command
+- Press Esc to cancel and return to chat
+- Use Backspace to edit the command
+- Type new characters to modify the command

 ### Examples